 The treatment of dry rot is generally tackled in two parts.
 Unless already done so, the cause of the water ingress must be stopped.
 If this is a leaking gutter or cracked render, this needs to be addressed.
 The extent of the internal remedial repairs will be determined by the distance travelled by the dry rot spores.
 It is commonly known that treatment of dry rot needs to extend one metre beyond the last sign of the spores.
 If structural timbers such as floor joists or timber lintels have been affected, the remedial works will be intrusive and involve the removal of internal wall linings and plaster.
 Stone or brick walls will usually have to be drilled and irrigated with chemicals to kill of the fungus.
 While it is not necessary for the occupants of the property to move out during the works, they will have restricted access to the areas being treated.
 We will seal up the area being worked in to allow the remaining rooms of the property that are unaffected, to be used as normal.
 We use the latest, and safest, chemicals on the market to treat dry rot and the re-entry time for the occupants of the property is greatly reduced compared to the old chemicals.

 The care taken with the reinstatement of the property after treatment is crucial.
 We have our own plastering division which allows us to programme the works with the aim of getting the property back to rights as soon as possible.
-We are associated with WSZ Joiners who can machine skirting boards, door architraves, etc. to match the existing finishing timbers.
+As part of WSZ Joiners who can machine skirting boards, door architraves, etc. to match the existing finishing timbers.

 All dry rot works are covered by our own company guarantee for 30 years.
 We can also provided a 30 year protected guarantee from our chemical supplier, Biokil-Crown.
 This protected guarantee is highly recommended for dry rot works and gives the property owner additional peace of mind.

 What should I do if I suspect I have dry rot?